 Ingredients

 I've made this dish a couple of times to get the recipe just right.
 Honestly, nothing is fancy about it; it's just a bowl of comfort.
 Firstly, start with the chicken.
-You can also use bone-in or boneless chicken breast, but it has to be skinless.
+You can also use bone-in or boneless chicken breasts, but it has to be skinless.

 Test Kitchen suggested bone-in since it creates more flavor, but this is up to you.
 Then season it with salt and pepper and sear it with olive oil to create a brown crust on both sides.
 Finally, remove the chicken to create the base for the chili.